SaveliDarhel/EvidencePojistnychUdalosti/README.md

 - Delete insured
 - Edit ensured

-> After last update app have also full functionality with Insuranse(*Pojisteni*).
-Tables are connected together by *@OneToMany*, *@ManyToOne* and
-> *@JoinColumns* annotations, so functionality improved on:
+**"Pojisteni" table**:

 - Add insurance (Pojisteni)
 - Show list of insurance (Pojisteni) for particular person (Pojisteny)
 - Edit insurance information (examle: insuranse name or type)
 - Delete insuranse from the list

+> Tables are connected together using *@OneToMany*, *@ManyToOne* and *@JoinColumns* annotations
-> After update if you will remove an insured from the list, all of his insurance information will remove automatically
+> If you will remove an insured from the list, all of his insurance information will remove automatically

+**"Adresy" table**:

+- Add an address
+- Show the list of addresses
+- Edit address
+- Delete address

+> If you will remove an insured from the list, all of his address information will remove automatically

 ## Next-steps

-- Add "address" table conected with "insured" table by OneToMany relation
+- Add roles (*User, Administrator*)
+- Add registration form
 - Improve visual style of application (*bootstrap custom styles*)
-- Add roles (*User, Administrator*)
 - Add payment account to every user (example: *insurance can be paid by an employee company*)
 - Add responsivity for mobile devices